 Private Internet Access (better known as PIA) is one of the oldest and most popular Virtual Private Network (VPN) providers around.
 With its huge portfolio of servers across the world, reliable customer support, and general ease of use, PIA scores highly in most areas.
 But how does the Private Internet Access torrenting performance compares to its rivals in 2020?

 Torrenting is an area where VPNs can often slip behind.
 Sometimes they decide to block P2P downloading for legal reasons.
 Sometimes they prefer to divert torrenters to a few servers in order to maintain high speeds for everyone else.
 And even superfast, reliable VPNs can fail the torrenting test.
 Let’s see how PIA does.

-The basics: Is Private Internet Access torrent friendly?
+Is Private Internet Access torrent-friendly?